-A distinctive feature of Phang Nga Bay are the sheer limestone karsts that jut vertically out of the emerald-green water.
-James Bond Island and Koh Panyee are just two of the more famous spots in this bay.
+A distinctive feature of Phang Nga Bay is the sheer limestone karsts that jut vertically out of the emerald-green water.
+James Bond Island and Koh Panyee are just 2 of the more famous spots in this bay.
 By far the best means of enjoying the spectacular scenery, with only brief encounters with the tourist crowds at James Bond and Koh Panyee, is to take one of the boat trips from the northern end of Phuket.

 A leisurely day trip cruising through the dramatic limestone islands, occasionally stopping to enjoy quiet beaches, is far more rewarding than the standard bus-boat tour.

 The entire area surrounding this island with its signature rocky pinnacle is indeed spectacular, but most of the tours bus visitors up the main highway for an hour on the same well-worn itinerary.
 An integral part of that tour is lunch at Koh Panyee, a nearby Muslim fishing village.
-Read More...